willstepp/writings/hunger/hunger-02.md

   He gestured to his large family sat nearby.
 His granddaugther rubbed her belly and smiled bashfully.
 Kulsathee regarded them with compassionate eyes.
   “Do not be afraid.
 Myself and the elders have held council all through the night.
 Since this came to pass we have also held council with the farmers and hunters among you, in order to see what can be done.”
   “Every man who is able to hunt will tomorrow set off on a journey to the next valley.
 We have sent a scout there and he has reported back the blight has not yet spread that far.
 It is a five day journey.
 We will enter the next valley to hunt deer, rabbit, and other game.
 Accompanying the men will be a small group of women, to gather nuts, and wild fruits and vegetables that can be dried.
 They will also stay at the base camp to dress the kills and to salt them for the journey back to the village.”
   “Because the best place for the hunters will be in the next valley, they will remain there and we will set up a system of checkpoints to deliver the food supply.
 Then, after a couple of weeks, the hunters will return to rest and to see their families.
 Then we start over again.
 By doing this we will be able to store enough food to last throughout the winter, and safely into the following year.
 Remember, the days are now long and warm, but we cannot forget they will not always be so.
 We must not forget that the Earth is bountiful but she is also harsh.
-Our people are strong and by working together we will overcome this blight.
-We will not starve.”
+Our people are strong and by working together we will overcome the blight.
+We will not starve!”

   It was a warm day in summer.
 The hunters crouched in the grass nearby a creek where the deer came to drink.
 A soft breeze blew across the clearing and rustled the leaves on the trees.
 Tye lashed the decoy to his right and crawled flat on his stomach to the edge of the water.
 He lifted the mock deer head just above the grass line and bobbed it up and down in a realistic manner.
 Then Mika placed his hands over his mouth and whistled like a bird, their agreed upon signal to one another while tracking prey in the neighboring valley.
 Tye knew from the whistle the deer head was visible from afar and he should keep it at that height.
   Being the decoy fell on Tye because the boy had the truer aim.
 The elder hunters had decided upon this themselves during target practice.
 Tye did not resent that it was not his part to slay the deer when hunting with his friend.
 He knew someday his chance would come.